 Onions, Garlic, Butter, Hashbrowns & Spices (plus, your trout, of course)

 If this trout recipe doesn’t have your mouth watering, I’m not entirely sure what will.
 The stove being used here is a Firebox Stove, an ultralight stove used by backpackers that requires a few sticks and a source of ignition.
+However, if there is a fire ban in the area or you want your trout cooked faster, I’d suggest getting the Jetboil Cooking System.
+Your trout will be golden very quickly!

 For this recipe, simply cut your onions and a bit of garlic, add butter and heat over the stove.
 Next, add your hash browns (be sure to cover with water) prior to adding the trout.
 Let the entire mess simmer (add your spices of choice, plus lemons just prior to devouring) until the trout is tender and ready to eat.